 Established in 1940, we are a national development finance institution set up to promote economic growth and industrial development.
-We are owned by the South African government under the supervision of the Economic Development Department.
+We are owned by the South African government under the supervision of the Department of Trade Industry & Competition.

 To be the primary driving force of commercially sustainable industrial development and innovation for the benefit of South Africa and the rest of Africa.